Theres a lot you can do to size up the quality of care offered by a veterinary

 We asked customers to rate vets on arranging to see you quickly, a factor

-crucial to your peace of mind and to the comfortand perhaps survivalof
+crucial to your peace of mind and perhaps the well being of your pet.

 Also check how a vet handles emergency care outside of office hours.
 At

-the time of our last full, published article, only 10 of the practices
+the time of our last full, published article, only 11 practices listed

-listed on our Ratings Tables reported they are open and staffed with
+on our Ratings Tables reported they were open and staffed with a veterinarian

-a veterinarian on the premises 24 hours per day.
-Some vets provide phone
+on the premises 24 hours per day.
+Some vets provide clients with phone

-numbers clients can use to contact them for emergencies; others merely
+numbers they can use to contact them for emergencies; others merely provide

-provide lists of nearby 24-hour facilities.
-When you call, some vets will
+lists of nearby 24-hour facilities.
+When you call, some vets will meet

 simply have their answering services recommend a 24-hour facility.
 Ask